How to use an Alcohol Stove

 Extinguishing and clean up

 Extinguishing alcohol stoves can be best done by snuffing them out.
 The lack of oxygen will cut the flame and snuff it out.
-With several different Stove options, there is a snuffer included which makes your life easier.
-Another option is to make one from a soda can or other non-flammeble material.
+With several different Stove options, a snuffer is included, making your life easier.
+Another option is to make one from a soda can or other non-flammable material.

 Blowing alcohol stoves out is sometimes another handy way of extinguishing alcohol stoves.
-However can be quite dangerous, blow too hard and risk splashing still lit alcohol stove fuel over yourself or others.
+However can be quite dangerous, blow too hard, and risk splashing still-lit alcohol stove fuel over yourself or others.
 But this is not likely since it is contained within the stove.
 Better choose the safe way and go for a snuffer to extinguish the flame.
+In a pinch, your cooking pot or lid can also work to snuff the Alcohol stove out.
+Letting an alcohol stove burn out on its own is for many stoves still the best way, and with practice also becomes a lot easier to fill it up with the amount of fuel needed.

-Clean up and maintenance with Alcohol stoves is virtually none existent.
+Clean-up and maintenance with Alcohol stoves are virtually none existent.
 You can store the Alcohol fuel in Trangia stoves for a long time without damaging anything.
 Other alcohol stoves without a lid can be drained of remaining fuel, once properly cooled off of course, and any excess alcohol can be poured right back into your fuel bottle.

 Fuel storage and safety

-Fuel storage with Alcohol stoves is an easy task that has one mayor warning.
+Fuel storage with Alcohol stoves is an easy task that has one major warning.
 Never put Alcohol stove fuel in metal containers or bottles!
 Alcohol eats the metal away and causes corrosion.
-So stick with the plastic bottles for the best results.
+So stick with plastic bottles for the best results.

-Fuel storage bottles could include PET bottles, so recycled Cola bottles, or like that.
-Or getting one of those pop-top squeeze bottles used for oils in the kitchen.
-Not only are they easier to fill your alcohol stoves up with, but are also less likely to cause spills.
+Fuel storage bottles could include small PET bottles, so recycled Cola bottles, or anything like that.
+Or get one of those pop-top squeeze bottles used for oils in the kitchen.
+Not only are they easier to fill your alcohol stoves up with, but they are also less likely to cause spills.
 Which waste sometimes precious fuel on hiking trips.

 How to use an Alcohol stove in winter

 Using an Alcohol stove in winter is often not the best use case for them.
 Other stove types are more efficient and require less time to heat up a meal.
-If you live in a mild climate you can in most cases get away with using and Alcohol stove in winter.
+If you live in a mild climate you can in most cases get away with using an Alcohol stove in winter.
 When hiking in the mountains or colder areas with higher elevation you can best take a different stove option.
+A Fancy Feast stove is an exception to this rule and can be used with lower temperatures than many other Alcohol stoves.

 Conclusion

 In conclusion, alcohol stoves are great fun to use and often a solid choice for taking with you on hiking trips.
-Are they the absolute best option out there?
-Yes, for some people.
-For most hikers that are starting out or are used to a different method of cooking they can be a little more trouble.
+Are they the absolute best option out there for every type of hiking trip?
+Yes and No. For most hikers who are starting or are used to a different method of cooking, they can be a little more trouble.
+And will need a bit more practice and experience to cook comfortably.

-But as with everything related to hiking, there is a lot of personal preference involved.
+But as with everything related to hiking, a lot of personal preference is involved.
 On shorter trips or hiking trips in the Netherlands or Germany, alcohol stoves are my go-to.
-On longer trips, I will take my gas cartridge stove from Kovea with me.
+On longer trips or thru hikes when the need arises I often take either my Kovea gas stove or MSR Pocket Rocket 2.
+Gas stoves are on some hiking trips just a bit easier to use, and can be controlled far more precisely than the heat output of an alcohol stove.

 What is your favorite Alcohol stove setup?
 Share down in the comments!